Skip to main content

 Your kidneys are incredibly responsive organs.
 They are not passive filters; they are dynamic processors, constantly adjusting their function based on the hormonal signals they receive.
 When spironolactone blocks aldosterone, the kidneys execute their new instructions faithfully.

-The resulting excretion of sodium and water can lower blood pressure and reduce fluid retention, which are its intended therapeutic goals in conditions like and hypertension.
+The resulting excretion of sodium and water can lower blood pressure and reduce fluid retention, which are its intended therapeutic goals in conditions like heart failure and hypertension.
 This same mechanism, however, is what requires mindful monitoring.
 The instruction to retain potassium means that levels of this mineral in the blood can rise.

 Understanding this allows you to see the need for periodic blood tests as a logical and empowering part of the process, a way to verify that your internal system is adapting correctly.